guard/listen/TROUBLESHOOTING.md

 INFO -- : Record.build(): 0.06773114204406738 seconds
 ```

-(Listen uses Celluloid for logging, so if you don't see anything, Celluloid.logger might have been disabled by a different gem, e.g. sidekiq)
+(Listen uses [Celluloid](https://github.com/celluloid/celluloid) for logging, so if you don't see anything, `Celluloid.logger` might have been disabled by a different gem, e.g. sidekiq)

-If you don't see "Record.build()":
+If you don't see the line `Record.build()`:
-- and there's a lot of disk activity, you may have to wait a few seconds
+* and there's a lot of disk activity, you may have to wait a few seconds
-- you may be using an outdated version of Listen
+* you may be using an outdated version of Listen
-- listen may have got stuck on a recursive symlink, see #259
+* listen may have got stuck on a recursive symlink, see #259

 3) Make changes e.g. `touch foo` or `echo "a" >> foo` (for troubleshooting, avoid using an editor which could generate too many misleading events)